 As mentioned earlier the weight of the shaft plays a significant role in the amount of speed that you can generate in the swing.
 The shaft weight is calculated before the shaft is cut to the required length.

 For left to right (draw) trajectory and lower spin, more weight is required while a lighter shaft will produce the opposite.

 Graphite driver shafts between 0.12 to 0.13 pounds for men and 0.09 to 0.11 pounds for women.

-Heavy shafts offer more control, lower torque and stability in the clubface, lower launch angle, and more accuracy and consistency.
-In contrast, lighter shafts offer more speed and distance and a high launch angle.
+Heavy shafts offer more control, lower torque, and stability in the clubface, leading to lower launch angle, and more accuracy and consistency.
+In contrast, lighter shafts offer more speed and distance with a high launch angle.